Niger is facing five major crises right now. Find out how we’re responding.

 They might have escaped the attacks, but their loved ones have been killed, their homes have been torched and their livelihoods lost.

 We have also provided shelter to families outside of the camp, who have been forced from their homes due to Boko Haram violence, climatic changes or economic pressures.

 Minawao Camp lies in the extreme north of Cameroon, close to the Nigerian border.

 Cameroon is an incredibly diverse place, with over 200 different languages and one of the highest literacy rates in Africa.
 But when Boko Haram led an insurgency in Nigeria in 2009, Cameroon was affected as violence and displacement spread across the border.

 Today the crisis has become more complex, with extreme poverty, underdevelopment and climate change adding to the violence that has forced millions of people from their homes.
 Millions are in extreme hardship and dependent on humanitarian aid to survive.

-Additional items like solar lights, ground sheets, mosquito nets and hygiene kits, can improve both the physical and emotional wellbeing of these families who have already been through so much.
+These items can improve both the physical and emotional wellbeing of these families who have already been through so much.

 Your support can help us reach many more people in Cameroon and around the world who urgently need emergency shelter.

 ‘My husband and I were at home entertaining the children, when suddenly we heard gunshots and people started running everywhere.
 My husband told us to go with a neighbour, then people started quickly leaving the village, especially the women and children, but I could not see him.

 ‘I was afraid, and the children did not stop crying as we ran.
 I just followed the others without knowing where we were going.